-Herring ASL sample processing is in progress and is expected to be completed as scheduled by mid-September, 2018.
-GIS work including combining 2018 aerial survey files with the historical files is expected to be completed as scheduled by mid-September, 2018.
+Herring ASL sample processing is in progress and is expected to be completed as scheduled by October 2020.
+GIS work including quality control and editing of aerial shape files and combining 2020 aerial survey files with the historical files is expected to be completed by mid-September 2020.
+Timeline for 2020 survey data editing and analysis has been delayed slightly relative to previous years, but all work is expected to be completed by the end of September 2020.

-C. Justification for new milestones and tasks
+C. Justification for new milestones/tasks